blueexchange/assets/README.md

 # Base Tokenlists
-Tokenlists for BlueX, the top 1 DEX on Base.
+Tokenlists for SkyX, the top 1 DEX on Base.

 ## HOW TO ADD YOUR LOGO